 If you think you hate Brussels sprouts, please give them one final try.
 Roasting them in balsamic vinegar totally changes the flavour and even the biggest sprout haters can be converted.
-Trust me – these are THE BEST brussel sprouts.
+Trust me – these are THE BEST sprouts!
 These sweet and crispy Roasted Brussel Sprouts make a tasty side dish any time of the year, or a delicious snack.

-If you think you hate brussel sprouts – think again.
+If you think you hate brussels sprouts – think again.
 These are roasted to perfection with crispy, golden and caramelised edges.
 No dry and boring sprouts here!
 If you are looking for a new way to enjoy this vegetable, then roasting them is the way to go.

 Although you wouldn’t normally look at these little balls of green (and sometimes purple) as being a snack, once roasted they completely change in taste and they make a healthy winter snack or side dish.

 ✔ Just over 100 calories a portion

 ✔ The perfect Christmas side dish

 ✔ Lots of different flavours you can add

 If there is one thing that will cause an argument over a British Christmas table this year it will be brussels sprouts and the argument will be over whether you love them or hate them.
 They are kind of like Marmite and they divide the nation.

 Most kids in the UK were probably forced to eat over-boiled sprouts when they were younger and hate them because of it.
 But I am here to show you that they can taste SO much better than the bland sprouts you used to have as a kid.